christian-chavez/christian-chavez.github.io/_posts/2025-03-04-thesis-writing.md

     git add -A && git commit -m "$@"
 }
 ```
-Now, I can quickly commit changes with `git-commit "reviewed chapter homotopy"`.
-This way, the source code of my thesis is always safely backed up in a github repository.
+Now, I can quickly commit changes with `git-commit "reviewed chapter homotopy"`, and then push to GitHub.
+This way, the source code of my thesis is always safely backed up in a GitHub repository.
 The integrated terminal in VS Code makes it very easy to create backups.
 It is even easier with Vim.